untitled-pit-group/foxhound/doc/API.rst

     name
         The new filename of the file.
     tags
-        An array of string tags.
-This will replace any tags previously set so should be used with care to prevent race conditions from losing data. relevance_timestamp
+        An array (set) of string tags.
+This will replace any tags previously set so should be used with care to prevent race conditions from losing data.
+    relevance_timestamp
-        A Timestamp_ or ``null`` if not set.
+        A Timestamp_. ``null`` to unset.

+    The ``name``, ``tags`` and ``relevance_timestamp`` are optional; if not provided, the respective metadata attribute will not be changed.
-:Response: The File_ object, after applying any tag changes.
+:Response: The File_ object, after applying any metadata changes.
 :Errors:
-    -32602 invalid_params
-        A parameter was absent or of the wrong type (e.g., ``tags`` not being an array of strings, or ``relevance_timestamp`` not being in RFC 3339 format.)
-If the ``data`` field is present, it lists an array of the field names that were invalid.
     2404 not_found
         The ``file_id`` is invalid.